askaikai/EEGprocess/README.md

         ** lowFreq

 ### Analysis Steps
-1. preprocess_EEG_v2: reads in EDF and lay files from the recording session to organize into analyzable format. see notes below
+1. preprocess_EEG_v2: reads in EDF and lay files from the recording session to organize into analyzable format. see notes below. after this step, run _rawDataViewer_ to inspect data quality
 2. artifactRemovalStep: runs eye-movement/blink removal, jump and muscle artifact removal. requires manual inputs, checking and adjustment for each subject
 3. splitCleanFile: epochs artifact-free data into segments of uniform duration
 4. TFR_hanning: performs time-frequency analysis